Seniatical/EzyCore/README.md

 # EzyCore
 A highly customizable cache manager for python

-#### Why use EzyCore
+### Why use EzyCore
-* Implements proper data structures thanks to PyDantic
+* Implements proper data structures using pydantic
-* Supports partial referencing, easy updates across multiple caches/tables
+* Supports partial referencing between caches
+* Out of box support for many popular databases, such as SQLite, MongoDB and MySQL
 * Built on strict ABC classes, allows tons of flexibility and code customisation

 ## Example